If you are procuring products and services for the rail industry in Britain, you are likely to be using RSSB RISQS.

 Put simply, buyers using RSSB RISQS members can quickly, consistently and efficiently identify suppliers with the capability to deliver the service specification required.

-You may also find benefit in using RSSB RISQS to help you comply with the Utilities Contract Regulations.
-Our platform helps suppliers register an 'expression of interest' in supplying particular products or services through the scheme, avoiding a separate notice in the Official Journal of the European Union (OJEU).
+You may also find benefit in using RISQS to help you comply with the Utilities Contract Regulations.
+Our platform helps suppliers register an 'expression of interest' in supplying particular products or services to buyers through the scheme, avoiding a separate notice in the Official Journal of the European Union (OJEU).